Greg Warren (politician)

 Gregory Charles Warren (born 6 November 1973) is an Australian politician who was elected to the New South Wales Legislative Assembly as the Labor Party member for Campbelltown at the 2015 New South Wales state election.

 Warren was a Camden Councillor, having served as mayor from 2011 to 2012, and worked in business logistics.
 His preselection was the first community preselection held by the New South Wales Australian Labor Party.
 Following his reelection at the 2019 New South Wales state election, he was appointed to Shadow Ministry under the portfolios of Local Government, Veterans Affairs and Western Sydney.

+Greg was appointed as a Parliamentary Secretary in 2023.

+He has been a proponent of a national park to protect koalas in south west Sydney.